-FarPlay is 100% free to download and use for one-to-one sessions.
+FarPlay is 100% free to download and use.

 Get a subscription (free during the beta period) to access advanced features.